BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/dataset2_brightfield.md

 -	Suggested settings:

 ## Subcellular Detection
 We are now detecting the dots in the DAB channel.
+As in part I, use `Analyze > Cell detection > Subcellular detection (experimental)`.
 ### Exercise:
 Try to find settings for cell detections by yourself!
 -	Suggested settings:
 For inspection it can be nice to go back in `View > Brightness/Contrast` to the `Original`, and untick `show grayscale` and `invert background`.
 It can also help to toggle on/off the annotation.

 ## Consideration of automation